 Why this comparison matters

-Side Out and Tally are both Apple Watch-first pickleball scorekeepers.
+Side Out and Tally are both watch-first pickleball scorekeepers.
 Both let you score by tapping your watch, both speak the score aloud, both sync to HealthKit.
 The differences are real but narrow, and which one fits depends on whether pickleball is the only sport you play.

 I am the founder of Tally.
 I have used Side Out.
 Below is what I would tell a friend asking.